-The entire hike is well away from any sort of development and gets very few visitors.
+The entire hike is well away from any sort of development and gets very few visitors; after the Shingle Mill Trail there's a pretty good chance that you won't see anyone at all on this loop.

 Click here to see the trailhead location in Google Maps.

 Cross an auto bridge (which can be really slippery) and then turn off the road onto a singletrack trail.
 The trail climbs up a hillside through logged redwoods before leveling out in a rather dull, disheveled-looking tanoak and laurel forest.
-Just after the spur to Shaw Trail Camp, the scenery improves as the trail curves into Parke Gulch, where there's a dark, cool grove of small to mid-sized redwoods with an attractive redwood sorrel groundcover.
-Take the new Parke Gulch Grove Trail, which is cut into a hillside above the gulch, offering a nice view of the grove and passing through a little cluster of redwoods next to a bridge.
+Just after the spur to Shaw Trail Camp, the scenery improves as the trail curves into Parke Gulch, where there's a partially-logged grove of small to mid-sized redwoods with an attractive redwood sorrel groundcover.
+Take the new Parke Gulch Grove Trail, which is cut into a hillside above the gulch, offering a nice view of the grove and passing through a little cluster of old growth redwoods next to a bridge.

 The Canyon Trail descends from the ridge through second-growth redwoods.
 The sound of gunfire from the distant Los Gatos Rod and Gun Club can sometimes be heard, as can the sound of traffic from Skyline Drive.
 Fortunately these sounds can only be heard for about a quarter-mile, until the trail turns north.